-(Part 5 of 27 in ~ Study inspired by Pakour & Art du Déplacement by V. Thibault)
+(Part 5 of 37 in series, Study inspired by Pakour & Art du Déplacement by V. Thibault)

 As I expected, I pretty much forgot about this project once I was on my way to class.
 So this is just my looking back at my experiences in class through the lens of this first section of the book.
 (I’m betting this is what’s going to happen another 89 times.)